dev-boz/0pty/README.md

 The fix: Run it inside a daemon on your dev machine that holds the PTY open permanently.
 Connect to it from whatever terminal you want.
 If the terminal crashes, the process doesn't.
 Reconnect, pick up where you left off.
 The conversation is never at risk because the process never died.

 This isn't a terminal emulator.
 It's a PTY babysitter with a ring buffer and a TCP socket.

-Side benefit: you can go to lunch and connect via termux on your phone and keep coding!

 ---